srosengren/srosengren.github.io/_posts/2014-08-19-things-you-might-forget-sql-server.markdown

   )
 {% endhighlight %}

+And you might think, "How do I insert into this?" since you can't do it like this
+{% highlight sql %}
+INSERT INTO Counter(Id) VALUES(??)
+{% endhighlight %}
-You can run this to insert a new row into it
+But what you can do is this.
+This will insert a new row and increment the Id.
 {% highlight sql %}
 INSERT INTO Counter DEFAULT VALUES
 {% endhighlight %}